man working on budget online

 6. Make Sure To Check Your Budget Regularly And Make Changes

-Now that you’ve tracked your expenses, have assigned your money a job, and have even created a weekly budget, you might feel like you are done creating your budget.
+Now that you’ve tracked your expenses, assigned your money a job, and even created a weekly budget, you might feel like you are done creating your budget.
 This is now the budget you will follow from here on out, right?
 Well, that isn’t entirely true.
 While the budget you come up with will work for now, it won’t be permanent.
 This is because your budget should be flexible so you can make changes to accommodate changes in prices or either an increase or decrease in your income.

 couple with paperwork everywhere working on their budget online